-More than halve respondents 50% were able to identify the signs and no-signs of cervical cancer.
+More than half respondents 50% were able to identify the signs and no-signs of cervical cancer.
 However, over 50% did not know whether persistent lower back pain, persistent pelvic pain and unexplained weight loss were signs and symptoms of the disease or not.
-The general assessment on the level of knowledge on signs of cervical cancer indicated a high level of 48.6%.
+The general assessment on the level of knowledge on signs of cervical cancer indicated a average, 48.6% of respondents correctly indicated the sings cervical cancer.
 Respondents were also able to indicate HPV, long term contraceptive use, weakened immune system, multiple sexual partners, chlamydia as risk factors but could not identify cigarette smoking, uncircumcised sexual partner, regular pap smear and having many children as risk factors to the development of cervical cancer.
-The general assessment of awareness level on risk factors was found to be average 64.3% 6.1.2 Level of accessibility to cervical cancer services and reproductive health facilities More than 50% did not know where to get cervical cancer screening or where to get treatment for cervical cancer.
+The general assessment of awareness level on risk factors was found to be average 64.3%

+6.1.2 Level of accessibility to cervical cancer services and reproductive health facilities

+More than 50% did not know where to get cervical cancer screening or where to get treatment for cervical cancer.
 81% do not know where to get vaccination against the cause of cervical cancer, and 80% do not have access to cervical cancer services and reproductive facilities.
-The general rating of accessibility of the regions under study SANE indicated was low (62%).
+The general rating of accessibility of the regions under study indicated was low (62%).